raspberrypilearning/python-quick-reaction-game/worksheet.md

 1. Save **reaction.py** and test your game to see if it works.

-1. You might notice, that the game doesn't quit when the button has been pushed.
+1. You might notice that the game doesn't quit when the button has been pushed.
 This can be fixed by adding an exit into the `pressed` function.
 First, add the following line to your imports.

 	``` python
 	from sys import exit